 Lake Ochiul Bei

-The clarity and color of the water makes you unable to take your eyes off the little lake, which is why we spent a lot admiring it.
+The clarity and color of the water make you unable to take your eyes off the little lake, which is why we spent a lot admiring it.